 What is Hawkeye malware?

-Hawkeye, also known as Predator Pain is a dangerous trojan and keylogger - a malware used to steal information from PCs.
+Hawkeye, also known as Predator Pain, is a dangerous trojan and keylogger - a malware used to steal information from PCs.
 It has very advanced detection evasion and information stealing functionality.
 Hawkeye can be combined with other malicious software to steal passwords from email clients and web browsers.

 General description of Hawkeye

-The primary function of Hawkeye is to record the key and mouse presses along with window context and clipboard data.
+The primary function of the Hawkeye keylogger is to record the key and mouse presses along with window context and clipboard data.
 In addition, the malware has special modules that allow it to derive information from certain applications, including a popular video game Minecraft, the FTP client FileZilla and others.

 Somewhat standardly, Predator Pain utilizes real BrowserPassView and MailPassView tools to save data from browsers and emails.
-In addition, the malware is able to activate and take control of the webcam, if the infected machine has one connected.
+In addition, the malware is able to activate and take control of the webcam if the infected machine has one connected.

 What’s more, the malware takes active steps to prevent the victim from disabling its own processes by taking control over command prompt, registry editor, and task manager.
-At the same time, Hawkeye constantly scans the computer for other malicious programs and instantly deletes them, if found.
+At the same time, Hawkeye constantly scans the computer for other malicious programs and instantly deletes them if found.

-Hawkeye malware analysis
+Hawkeye keylogger malware analysis